90+ Italian Terms of Endearment for Every Loved One in Your Life

 - Piccino/a – “tiny”

 Romantic relationships are the perfect setting for what Italians humorously call parole sdolcinate (“sappy words”).

-(Let me tell you a secret: despite making fun of them, Italian secretly love these sappy nicknames.)
+(Let me tell you a secret: despite making fun of them, Italians secretly love these sappy nicknames.)

 The word lover covers two meanings in English: either someone who is in love or whom you are in love with, or, well… a lover in an intimate way.

 In Italian, innamorato/a describes the first type of lover, while amante stands for the second.
 To avoid getting confused and saying what you shouldn’t, you can refer to your significant other as your persona amata (“loved one”).